eslac/eslac.github.io/README.md

 We need both to follow and to lead fashions

-We learn from the rraffiti artists.
+We learn from the graffiti artists.
 We imitate each other.
 We push each other

 Every week we add and build new repositories.